run2000/perl-nrdp/README.md

 Known Issues
 ------------

- - Parsing from NRDP server could be better.
+ - Parsing the response from NRDP server could be better.

 Patch Notes
 -----------